gdsec-test/dcu-middleware/README.md

 ```

 ## Built With
-This project utilizes Celery, as well as the internal projects dcdatabase, cmap_service, and blindAl
+This project utilizes Celery, as well as the internal projects dcdatabase and CMAP Service.

 ## Running Locally
 If you would like to run the dcumiddleware service locally, you will need to specify the following environment variables: